 Assistant Professor of Religion

 Devin Singh studies religious thought in the modern West and in sites of colonial encounter, with attention to the Christian tradition and its interaction with economy and politics.
-He explores religion and politics, religion and economics, secularization, sociology of markets and money, and topics in Christian thought, philosophy of religion, and social ethics.
+In addition to the history of Christian thought, his research engages the philosophy of religion and social ethics.
+Singh explores questions of religion and politics, religion and economics, secularization, sociology of markets and money, and race/ethnicity/coloniality in relation to religion.
 His current book project examines the ways early Christian thinkers made use of monetary and economic concepts as they created Christian doctrine, and how this close relationship between theology and money has lent a sacred aura to economics as it developed in the West.
 Singh’s work has received national recognition by the Mellon and Whiting Fellowships, as well as international recognition by the Lautenschlaeger Award from the University of Heidelberg.
 Prior to joining the faculty at Dartmouth, Singh was a Mellon Postdoctoral Fellow in the Integrated Humanities and Lecturer in Religious Studies at Yale University.
 Singh is a 2016-17 Dartmouth Public Voices Fellow with the OpEd Project.